Daiwa Catalina 2011 : The Review

 The same one piece hollow bail wire of the Saltiga.

 The same bail arm material and construction, but on the Catalina the finish is silver as opposed to the black finish of the Saltiga's bail arm.
-This is a matter of styling, no functional difference or superiority to either finishes.
+This is a matter of styling, both finishes are excellent.

 Line roller is sealed on both sides.